-2012 Delhi gangrape: Home Ministry forwards convict’s mercy plea to president, recommends rejection
+2012 Delhi gangrape: President rejects mercy plea of one of the convicts, say reports

 The Supreme Court on Tuesday refused to hear curative petitions of two of the convicts – Vinay Sharma and Mukesh Singh.
 Following this, Mukesh Singh filed the mercy plea with President Ram Nath Kovind.
 He also moved the Delhi High Court to set aside the death warrant issued by a trial court.

-Meanwhile, the mother of the murdered woman said on Friday: “Till now, I never talked about politics, but now I want to say that those people who held protests on streets in 2012, today the same people are only playing with my daughter’s death for political gains.”
+Before the president’s decision, the mother of the murdered woman said: “Till now, I never talked about politics, but now I want to say that those people who held protests on streets in 2012, today the same people are only playing with my daughter’s death for political gains.”

 On Thursday, the mother asked why she should suffer for the “negligence” of Tihar Jail officials and the government, NDTV reported.
 “The date of execution should not be extended,” she said.
 “There are several loopholes and escape routes for the convicts’ benefit, but for somebody like me – who had to do the rounds of the courts for so many years after witnessing the death of my only daughter – there seems to be no respite at all.”

-She said that all this is being done to delay the execution at the behest of the government and court, News18 reported.
+She said that all this was being done to delay the execution at the behest of the government and court, News18 reported.
 “We are being made to run from one court to the other daily,” she said.
 “It is as if someone else committed the crime and we are being punished.”

 On Thursday, the court of Sessions Judge Satish Arora heard a plea, filed by Singh’s lawyer Vrinda Grover, that sought a stay on the execution date of January 22 set by the court.
 The court in turn asked Tihar officials to inform the court about the procedure followed under the Delhi Prison Rules, 2019.